 The FOMC Meeting Minutes released last week showed some officials expect the conditions for beginning to reduce the pace of asset purchases to be met earlier than they had anticipated.
 While other members saw that incoming data is not providing a clear signal about the underlying economic momentum.
 Fed officials agreed to continue assessing the economy’s progress and maybe begin discussing their plans for adjusting policy and asset purchases in the upcoming meetings.

 Federal Reserve Chair Jerome Powell said during his testimony on the Semi-Annual Monetary Policy Report before the House Financial Services Committee that the U.S. economic recovery still hasn’t progressed enough to begin tapering monthly asset purchases.
-He added that inflation is likely to stay high in coming months before moderating.
+He added that inflation is likely to stay high in the coming months before moderating.
 “At our June meeting, the committee discussed the economy’s progress toward our goals since we adopted our asset purchase guidance last December,” Powell stated.
 “While reaching the standard of ‘substantial further progress’ is still a ways off, participants expect that progress will continue.”

 CAD: Bank of Canada Cuts Bond Purchases for Third Time

-In its July meeting, Bank of Canada kept the key interest rate at a record low 0.25%.
+In its July meeting, the Bank of Canada kept the key interest rate at a record low of 0.25%.
 The bank announced a third cut to its weekly asset purchases to C$2 billion, reflecting the bank’s confidence that growth would rebound strongly in a more sustainable manner.
 BoC stated earlier that the economy should pick up in the third quarter, after the slowdown caused by the third pandemic wave in the first half of 2021.

 However, the bank downgraded economic forecasts and now the economy is expected to grow 6.0% in 2021, instead of 6.5% earlier.
 While the 2022 growth estimate was revised up from 3.7% to 4.6%.
 Inflation is expected to remain at or above 3% through the rest of 2021, before easing back to the 2% target by 2022.